lucascasotti/UpdateSGAWS/README.md

 # UpdateSGAWS

-Shell Script to update a security group with name XXX to allow all traffic for current Public IP Address.
+Shell Script to update a security group with the name XXX to allow all traffic for current Public IP Address.

-This script file reads a credential file into .aws folder for update all profiles in use for current user.
+This script file reads a credential file into .aws folder to update all profiles in use for the current current user.

+Pre-requisites are:
+- this file has  755 permission
+- the security group exists
-Pre-requisites is this file have a 755 permission, the security group existing in profile and user key in credential file with permission to alter security group.
+- the IAM user has permissions to alter security group.
+- have stedolan/jq installed

-This script accept a parameter for use more security group names.
+This script accepts one parameter for use with several security group names (one at a time).

-For execute this script use "/path/updateSG.sh", this mode use security group name XXX.
+To  execute this script use "/path/updateSG.sh securityGroupName".
-Foe execute this scritpt using paramenter "/path/updateSG.sh securityGroupName", this mode use security group name securityGroupName.